Death of Martin Anderson: Investigation

 An investigation into the teen's death began immediately, as a cooperative effort of the Florida Department of Law Enforcement (FDLE), the state Department of Juvenile Justice, and the Bay County Sheriff's Department.

 On February 18, 2006, State Attorney Steve Meadows, whose jurisdiction includes Bay County, appealed to Florida Governor Jeb Bush for the case to be reassigned from his office.
-In his letter, Meadows admitted "close ties" to FDLE chief Guy Tunnell, who had opened the boot camp where Anderson died while serving as Bay County sheriff.
+In his letter, Meadows admitted "close ties" to FDLE chief Guy Tunnell, who had been serving as Bay County sheriff when he opened the boot camp where Anderson later died.

-Bush appointed Hillsborough County State Attorney Mark Ober to oversee the case, which remains open and under his supervision.
+Bush appointed Hillsborough County State Attorney Mark Ober to oversee the case.
+It was still open as of November 2024 and under his supervision.

 On November 28, 2006, authorities announced the arrest of eight people in connection with Anderson's death.
 Seven guards and a nurse were charged with aggravated manslaughter of a child, a felony.
 They were all later acquitted of the charges.

-On April 16, 2010, the U.S. Department of Justice stated that no federal criminal civil rights charges would be filed against the eight people who were originally charged in his death.
+On April 16, 2010, the U.S. Department of Justice stated that no federal criminal civil rights charges would be filed against the eight people who were originally charged in Anderson's death.
 The press release included the following:

 "After a careful and thorough review, a team of experienced federal prosecutors and FBI agents determined that the evidence was insufficient to pursue federal criminal civil rights charges.
 Accordingly, the investigation into this incident has been closed."

 Two autopsies

-As early as January 9, FDLE officials announced that Anderson's autopsy ruled out "trauma or injury" as the cause of his death.
+On January 9, FDLE officials announced that Anderson's autopsy ruled out "trauma or injury" as the cause of his death.

 The official cause of death was not reported for another five weeks.
-In mid-February, Bay County Medical Examiner Charles F. Siebert announced that his first autopsy of Anderson determined that the teen died of complications from sickle cell trait, a normally benign and relatively common condition among African Americans.
+In mid-February, Bay County Medical Examiner Charles F. Siebert announced that his first autopsy of Anderson determined that the Black teen died of complications from sickle cell trait, a relatively common condition among African Americans.

 A Florida statute allows a medical examiner to return a body to the jurisdiction where the incident occurred.
 Ober cleared Siebert of any wrongdoing in bringing the body back to Bay County.

 On March 12, Anderson's body was exhumed and a second autopsy was conducted by the coroner of Hillsborough County, Dr. Vernard Adams.
 This time, the autopsy was attended by several other forensic pathologists as consultants to Adams.
 Dr. Michael Baden, New York State Police coroner, attended at the request of Anderson's parents and the NAACP.